-Immovable property is not defined in Transfer of Property Act, 1882.
-Reference must be had to section 3(26) of General Clauses Act, 1897 and to section 2(6) of Indian Registration Act, 1908 to understand the definitions.
-Hon'ble Madras High Court stated in Mohammed Ibrahim v.
-Northern Circars Fibre Trading (AIR 1944 Mad 492) that these
+Immovable property is not defined in the Transfer of Property Act, 1882.
+Reference must be had to section 3(26) of General Clauses Act, 1897 and to section 2(6) of Indian Registration Act, 1908 to understand the definition.
+Hon'ble Madras High Court held in Mohammed Ibrahim v.
+Northern Circars Fibre Trading (AIR 1944 Mad 492) that these two statues are in pari materia with TP Act and ignoring the definitions in these statutes will be wrong in the absence of a clear bar in doing so.

-Immovable property may seem to be well understood, but consider this - do we understand what 'intangible immovable properties'. are Land and building is a common image that comes to mind when we think about immovable properties but that is not all.
+- Immovable property may seem to be well understood, but consider this do we understand what 'intangible immovable properties' are.
+Land and building is a common image that comes to mind when we think about immovable properties but that is not all.
 Rights, title and interests 'in' immovable properties are also immovable properties themselves.
-Consider the following diagram where (i) 'right' is a sub-set of 'title' and titleholder will definitely have all the rights but one who has one or other right need not have title over the property (ii) interest lies outside these spheres where it traverses 'title' and 'rights' and still not both such that one who has 'interest' in immovable property may still not have 'title' and therefore his 'rights' may be limited and not identifiable with specific rights and (iii) understanding rights is important due to the implication a contract conferring rights such as easement rights or mining rights or forest lease or excavation rights or rights to take forest produce or tights to draw water or development rights or agency coupled with interest or other such rights that are created by contract and taxable as supply of goods or as services.
-But all these may still be inferior to 'absolute sale' (of land or of completed building) and not be saved by schedule III.

-- It is important to under the nature of 'rights'.
+Consider the following table where (i) 'right' is a sub-set of 'title' and title holder will definitely have all the rights but one who has one or other right need not have title over the property (ii) interest lies outside these spheres where it traverses 'title' and 'rights' and still not both such that one who has 'interest' in immovable property may still not have 'title' and therefore his 'rights' may be limited and not identifiable with specific rights and (iii) understanding rights is important due to the implication that a contract conferring rights to take forest produce or right to draw water or development rights or agency coupled with interest or other such rights that are created by contract and taxable as supply of goods or as services.
+But all these may still be inferior to 'absolute sale' (of land or of completed building) and not be saved by Schedule III. - It is important to understand the nature of 'rights'.
 There are 'rights' and 'rights to rights'.
-Rights are comprised of four components (i) one who has the right (ii) one against whom those rights exist (one person or world at large) (iii) object over which those rights exists and (iv) the title giving the extent or limits of those rights. - Rights are (a) acquired (b) derived and (c) extinguished.
+Rights comprise of four components (i) one who has the right (ii) one against whom those rights exist (one person or world at large) (iii) object over which those rights exist and (iv) the title giving the extent or limits of those rights. - Rights are (a) acquired (b) derived and (c) extinguished.
 It is important to trace back every right to the point when it came to be vested.
 Rights may exist but only when they come to irrevocably reside as a 'right' (with all four components listed above) will they be indefeasible rights as discussed in Eicher Motors Ltd. v.
-Uol (1999) 106 ELT 3 (SC).
+Union of India (1999) 106 ELT 3 (SC).
 Rights 'not yet vested' can be taken away by (i) operation of law or (ii) lapse of time being inaction during the time prescribed.
 Perfection of rights is called 'vesting of rights'.
 Vesting conditions may be (a) actions by party or (b) events specified in law.
-Failure of these vesting conditions vitiates those rights and the benefit underlying those rights that do not flow to the party will flow back to the Government, who was allowing this benefit.
+Failure of these vesting conditions vitiates those rights and the benefit underlying those rights that do not flow to the party will flow back to the Government, which was allowing this benefit.